Being in a healthy and joyous relationship is a blessing but with a happy

 reassuring them that therapy would focus on healing the relationship of which

-not “blame” anyone instead help you both navigate through the challenges you
+would not “blame” anyone instead help you both navigate through the challenges

 Navigating through Stigma related concerns: